em-ni/em-ni.github.io/03_publication.markdown

 *E. Nicotra et al.* <br/>
 IEEE Transactions on Medical Robotics and Bionics (T-MRB 2024) (Under Review)

-**A Soft Micro-Robotic Catheter for Aneurysm Treatment: A Novel Design and Enhanced Euler-Bernoulli Model with Cross-Section Optimization**<br/>
+**A Micro-Robotic Catheter for Aneurysm Treatment: A Novel Design and Enhanced Euler-Bernoulli Model with Cross-Section Optimization**<br/>
 *E. Nicotra et al.* <br/>
 IEEE International Conference on Robotics and Automation (ICRA 2024)